dim234/ultimate-python-pong-beta-/README.md

 # python-pong-0-3-beta-
-The classic game remastered in python.Doesn't have an .exe to open.Needs to have python installed in your pc.
+The classic game remastered in python.Doesn't have an .exe to open.Opens from the .py file.
+Needs to have python installed in your pc.

 Recommended Compiler: